The Nervous System

 The second type of antidepressant drugs were the tricyclic antidepressants (TCAs).
 These act the same way as MAOIs—to increase levels of noradrenaline—but don't have side effects quite as dangerous.
 However, TCAs take several weeks to work.

-The newest type of anti depressant drugs are the Selective Serotonin Re-uptake Inhibitors (SSRIs) - the most notorious being Prozac.
+The newest type of anti depressant drugs are the Selective Serotonin Re-uptake Inhibitors (SSRIs) - the most notorious being Prozac, although many others have been added to the mix.
 As we saw in the section on neurotransmitters, depression has been found to be associated with decreased levels of serotonin in the brain.
 As with all neurotransmitters, the action of serotonin is normally terminated by its reuptake by the nerve which released it.
 SSRIs work by inhibiting the reuptake of serotonin by the axon's synaptic bulbs.
 Since less of the neurotransmitter is reabsorbed, more of it remains in the synapse where it continues acting on the neighboring dendrite.
 This makes a little serotonin go a long way, so to speak.
-SSRIs are often effective at alleviating depression although it may take over 2 months to experience an elevation in mood—too long for suicidally depressed individuals.
+SSRIs are often effective at alleviating depression although it may take over two months to experience an elevation in mood—too long for suicidally depressed individuals.

 SSRI drugs, like all drugs used to treat depression, are not without negative side-effects.
 One of the side-effects of anti-depression drugs in general, and SSRIs in particular, is interference with normal sexual function.
 The good news for these individuals is that recent medical studies have demonstrated that the herb Ginkgo biloba can be very helpful for this particular side-effect.

-Certain nutritional substances have been shown to increase serotonin levels in the brain and may prove helpful for individuals suffering from depression.
+For those individuals who suffer from clinical and sub-clinical depression, fortunately, certain nutritional substances have been shown to increase serotonin levels in the brain naturally and without dangerous side effects.
 One of the most promising is a precursor to serotonin known as 5-HTP (5-hydroxytryptophan), which we will discuss in a later section of this lesson.
-Unlike SSRI drugs, 5-HTP seems to be mostly without negative side-effects.
+In drastic contrast to SSRI drugs, 5-HTP seems to be without negative side-effects, but most people will never hear of it, because drug companies can't make a billion dollars with 5-HTP so there will never be enough money to inform the masses through the media, or to fund a lobby to line the pockets of politicians.

 The neurotransmitter, or lack thereof, most commonly associated with depression is ________.